 |225||Non-Entry PCT-NP||Has not entered national phase in any country and has exceeded the designated time period.|

-In Advanced search, you are also able to search by legal event.
+In Field search, you are also able to search by legal event.
 To do this, type LEGAL_EVENT: followed by one of the numbers in the list given below where the legal event corresponding to these numbers and an explanation of each legal event is given.

 |61||Transfer||Change in applicant/owner.|

 |62||License||Exploitation case against a patent license contract submitted for record.|